 Instead, clarify what types of clients and work can provide revenue and profit.
 Understand metrics like the lifetime value of each client and your agency's cost to acquire a client.
 Find out which client accounts are costing you time and resources that can't be invested in your growth.

-2) Business Development Responds to Everyone
+2) Business Development Responds to Every Enquiry

-Your business development team is wasting time and agency creative resources by responding to all inquiries.
+Your business development team is wasting time and agency creative resources by responding to all enquiries.
 Not everyone is a good fit for your agency.
 How well developed is your client screening process?
 Refine it to better channel where your agency invests its client acquisition resources.

 When you see they're not a good fit, let them know you're not the right agency for them.
 If you can make some connections for them with a few agencies that are better suited, even better.
 You never know who they know (the world is a very small place), so keep them feeling positive about your agency.
 This is what leads to future referrals.

-3) Account Manager Culture Is About Project Management, Not Growth
+3) Account Manager Culture is About Project Management, not Growth

 Account managers have a tough job, no doubt.
 But they must wear different hats well.
 How does your agency hold account managers accountable?
 Are they primarily, or only, judged on their ability to drive deadlines, timely and accurate reporting, and achieving campaign goals?